 Today, I want to show you some highly effective leg curl alternatives you can use to build bigger, stronger hamstrings.

-If your gym doesn’t have a leg curl machine, or you want some hamstring exercises to do at home, this page will show you what to do.
+IIf your gym doesn’t have a leg curl machine, or you want some hamstring exercises to do at home using a bench, a dumbbell or even just your own bodyweight, this page will show you what to do.

-The are three main variations of the leg curl, all of which work the hamstrings:
+The are three main variations of the leg curl exercise, all of which work the hamstrings:

 - Lying Leg Curl

 - Seated Leg Curl

 The hamstrings isn’t just one muscle, but a muscle group found in the back of your thigh that flexes the knee and extends the hip.
 The muscles that make up the hamstrings are: